 Your Bond will mature at the end of the term stated on your account.

-We’ll write to you at least 14 days before maturity to advise you of your options.
+We'll write to you in good time before your bond matures to advise you of the options available to you for the closing balance of your bond.
 If we don’t receive written instructions from you, the quoted rate of interest will cease to apply on the date of maturity and the balance of your Bond will be rolled over into a new Bond with a similar term and the interest rate prevailing at that time.